 Last year, my husband and I went through a divorce.
 Everyone knows this profoundly affects the whole family and causes significant shifts within your clan.

 But change is inevitable when you go through a divorce, and there have been days I’ve felt incredibly helpless and worried for my children.
-It’s not just because of the situation they’ve been forced to endure, but because they are teens who are aware of their surroundings, other people’s feelings, and they know how to read into things in a way they didn’t when they were younger.
+It’s not just because of the situation they’ve been forced to endure, but because they are teens who are aware of their surroundings and other people’s feelings.
+They know how to read into things in a way they didn’t when they were younger.

 As a mom going through the end of your marriage while sharing four walls with older kids, it’s hard to keep your feelings and emotions hidden from them.
 While I do believe a certain amount of showing vulnerability and emotion is healthy, I don’t want my kids growing up looking at a shell of a mother who’s afraid to cry and admit she doesn’t always have the answers, lest they become scared to express themselves.

 And my kids certainly have changed since their father and I have split.
 Some of the adjustments are hard to watch, but I know deep down it’s better than if they had two adults trying to share a home who didn’t love each other any longer.

-But a lot of the changes have been positive, and it’s something I wasn’t expecting.
+But a lot of the changes have been positive, and that’s something I wasn’t expecting.

 Mother’s Day is almost here, and I am looking forward to it in a way I didn’t when they were younger.
 The effort I put into getting the perfect family picture or scheduling brunch was a colossal waste of time and left me feeling depleted.

 Now I’m a single mother on Mother’s Day.
 And now that my children are older, they get it.
 They know why this day is important to me.